-Make sure to work with the local authorities and specialists to minimize the damage to the land, water, and air by handling human waste (from your team), construction waste, fuels, chemicals and noise pollution.
+Make sure to work with the local authorities and specialists to minimize the damage to the land, water, and air from handling of human waste of your team, construction waste, fuels, chemicals and noise pollution.

-Disagreements: Finally, and most importantly, be open and honest with each other.
+Finally, and most importantly, be open and honest with each other.
 Dispute resolution is effective these days, though the need to ‘Win’ usually divides the team.
 Nobody wins.
 Everyone goes home grumpy and feels like they have lost out.
 Sit down with your construction team and talk through each aspect of the project before the contract is signed.
 Identify and find solutions to any stumbling blocks, ensuring everyone agrees to the assigned responsibility, your milestones, timeline, budget, and payment schedule.
 Your construction team will appreciate this and prone to being much more helpful when they feel like you are all on the same team.

 Hiring a project manager can help mitigate the stress of these challenges.
 It may be an architect, construction engineer, quantity surveyor, or someone with experience in similar builds.
 By hiring a project manager, you will relieve yourself of the more tedious tasks as you focus on the fun stuff.
 And while these challenges may seem daunting, the most important thing to remember is the final product.
 A home is something to take pride in, something to show off.
 Overall, the process may be costly and take longer than you planned, but the feeling when you walk into your new home built just for you is indescribable.